llmrb/llm/README.md

 object by entering into a "lazy" conversation where messages are buffered and sent to the provider only when necessary.
 Both lazy and non-lazy conversations maintain a message thread that can be reused as context throughout a conversation.
-The example uses the stateless chat completions API that all LLM providers support:
+The example captures the spirit of llm.rb by demonstrating how objects cooperate together through composition, and it uses the stateless chat completions API that all LLM providers support:

 ```ruby
 #!/usr/bin/env ruby